Ada-Developers-Academy/core-unit-1/intro-to-dev-environment/intro-to-command-line.md

 - there is a `:` on the bottom line
 - `ctrl+c` does not exit this screen

 Try using the up and down arrows to scroll, and tapping the `q` key to quit.
-If you're ever in this situation, one of macOS's default paging helpers, [less](https://en.wikipedia.org/wiki/Less_(Unix)) is at play here!
-See more `less` commands [with this cheatsheet](https://gist.github.com/glnds/8862214).
+If you're ever in this situation, one of macOS's default paging helpers, [less](<https://en.wikipedia.org/wiki/Less_(Unix)>) is at play here!
+See more `less` commands [with this cheat sheet](https://gist.github.com/glnds/8862214).

 ## Check for Understanding